 Sonnet 247

-Until my heart no longer stood the pain,
+Until my heart could bear no more the pain,

-And there I stooped, head bowed on bended knee
+And there I knelt, head bowed on bended knee,

 Though day by day the bonds did heavier grow;